 data owners can sign into the Hitachi ID Identity Manager web portal and request changes

 to security entitlements.
 For example, a manager might ask for

 application access for an employee or schedule deactivation of a

 Delegated user administration is subject to a variety of policies:

 - Display filters control:

-- Which recipients' profiles a given requester can access.
+- Which recipients' profiles a given requester can display.

-- What kinds of changes a given requester can request.
+- What kinds of access requests a given requester can make on behalf

 - Access control rules determine what parts of a recipient's profile